BardicDefense/purple-hack/spells.md

 _Divination (R: Special, D: Concentration—2 hours)_
 The spell targets one creature; if willing, the target can permit the spell to work automatically.
-Otherwise, to scrye the target is a Hard Task.
-If the caster has a possession of the target (e.g. clothes, jewelry), the difficulty is one level lower; if the caster has a body part, lock of hair, etc of the target, it is two levels lower.
+Otherwise, to scrye the target requires an Arcana check with a -1 penalty.
+If the caster has a possession of the target (e.g. clothes, jewelry), there is no penalty; if the caster has a body part, lock of hair, etc. of the target, the caster gains a +1 bonus to the check.
 The spell creates an invisible eye about the size of a fist within 10 ft of the target.
 The caster can see and hear through the eye as if they were there.
 The eye moves with the target; True Seeing reveals it.
 Alternatively, the caster can choose a location they have seen before as the target.
 If so, the eye appears at that location and doesn’t move.

 #### Symbol